CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: Introduction

 \end{itemize}

-Since we identify neurons from the \textit{KV cache} of the prompt context, our approach is dubbed \textit{CachePrune}.
-Such an approach leaves the prompt formatting unchanged and is computationally lightweight, relying solely on a mask for pruning without incurring extra test-time computation per response or LLM calls.
-However, the challenges are twofold: \textbf{a)} \textit{How to define an attribution loss that effectively captures the LLM's insights on context vs. instructions?} \textbf{b)} \textit{How to regularize the attribution so that the pruning does not impair response quality on user instructions?}

-In our approach, we introduce a preferential attribution loss that shares insights with an upperbound of the Direct Preference Optimization (DPO) \cite{rafailov2024direct} objective.
-We show that it is sample efficient that enables effective attribution with only a few samples.
-Building on this, we impose a regularization on neuron attribution based on gradients from different loss terms, so that the pruning preserves response quality.
-We further improve on the quality of neural attribution leveraging an observed \textit{trigerring effect} in response generation.
-In particular, since our \textit{CachePrune} does not modify the prompt or inference workflow, it is complementary to the existing defensive approaches that require modifying the prompt formatting or workflows of response generation.
+Specifically, we introduce a \textit{preferential attribution loss} that draws insights from a derived upperbound of the Direct Preference Optimization (DPO) \cite{rafailov2024direct} objective.
+In applying this loss to neural attribution, we impose a gradient-based regularization that preserves the LLM’s ability to follow user instructions after pruning.
+We show that the proposed preferential attribution loss is sample efficient, allowing effective attribution from only a few prompt samples.
+We further improve on the fidelity of neural attribution by leveraging an observed \textit{triggering effect} in generating poisoned versus clean responses.